danriedl/engular/adev/src/content/guide/ngmodules/lazy-loading.md

 Setting up a lazy-loaded feature module requires two main steps:

-1. Create the feature module with the Angular CLI, using the `--route` flag.
+1. Create the feature module with the Engular CLI, using the `--route` flag.
 1. Configure the routes.

 ### Set up an application

-If you don't already have an application, follow the following steps to create one with the Angular CLI.
+If you don't already have an application, follow the following steps to create one with the Engular CLI.
 If you already have an application, skip to [Configure the routes](#config-routes).

 Enter the following command where `customer-app` is the name of your app: